nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 You can now proceed to add whichever device topic you choose, and can handle this directly in the UI.
 Proceed to **Infrastructure** → **Data Sources** and click on *litmus*.
 Select **Edit** and you should be brought to a menu where you can define your data source topics.
 You should see your some topics such as port and secret already present.
 Now you can add the device topic of your choice and select **Update**.
-* Once you have updated your data source, you will start ingesting data from your selected device and use this entity in Apps and Data Pipelines.
+* Once you have updated your data source, you will start ingesting data from your selected device and use this entity in Kubernetes Applications and Data Pipelines.

 ## FAQs